-5(b) Development of web enabled GIS package integrated with already developed MIS and Content Management (Digitization, scanning, web enabled GIS Integration with existing MIS)
+6(b) Development of web enabled GIS package integrated with already developed MIS and Content Management (Digitization, scanning, web enabled GIS Integration with existing MIS)

-The financial assistance to states/Mission HQs, for GIS, is proposed to be one time, from Govt. of India, as per rates provided by the Survey of India(SoI) / NRSA / NICSI.
+The financial assistance to states/Mission HQs, for GIS, is proposed to be one time, from Govt. of India, as per rates provided by the Survey of India (SoI)/NRSA/NICSI.

-- (i) Central procurement of maps from SoI As per requirement - (ii) Digitisation of Gram Panchayat/Village/habitation Boundary at 1:4000 scale - As per requirement the RGNDWM, for field officers from each state, in batches, as per requirement.
+- Central procurement As per requirement of maps from SoI - As per requirement - Digitisation of Gram Panchayat/ Village/habitation Boundary at 1:4000 scale - GIS Application As per assessment software development done by NPC - GIS sensitization training at IIRS/NRSA for maximum 5-10 persons/state - Sensitization training will be conducted by IIRS and NRSA, as per their agreement with the RGNDWM, for field officers from each state, in batches, as per requirement.
 It is proposed to be done in phases and first phase may cover 5-10 officials per state.
 TA/DA of participants is to be provided from CCDU funds.